j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

    * Here's a [list of common trigger points to massage](https://www.painscience.com/articles/spot-01-suboccipitals.php#all_spots) - (don't need to do all of them, but focus on ones that contribute to your own problem areas).
    * Here's a link to a [good massage ball](https://www.yogatuneup.com/alpha-ball/?from=GS&wickedsource=google&wickedid=57728621856&wtm_term=&wdevice=c&wtm_campaign=202047456&wtm_content=9272142096&gclid=CMLdwKL7xcwCFQcfhgodFiIGZg) that gets at the points better than your hands.
 It's great to do it against a wall or in a door frame.
-2. **Use Mobilizations** - **(repeated simple body movements)**  to keep future tension at bay and to calm down currently agitated muscles.
+2. **Use Mobilizations** - **(repeated simple body movements)** - to keep future tension at bay and to calm down currently agitated muscles.
 The trigger points reset the muscles, but to maintain the looseness from there, you need body movement.
 You basically do high reps of very simple low intensity movements to loosen a muscle.
 The high reps are key.
 You need anywhere from 30 - 70 reps depending on the person.
 40 is probably a good number to shoot for until you get a feel for how much you need.

    * Here's an  In depth [article on mobilizations](https://www.painscience.com/articles/mobilizing.php) and how to do them.
-   * A [DVD routine of mobilizations](https://ymaa.com/publishing/dvd/qigong/meridian_qigong_DVD) about $40 .This one is one of the best routines I've found for loosening the whole body, and you get a lot of bonus information on acupressure which feels awesome.
+   * A [DVD routine of mobilizations](https://ymaa.com/publishing/dvd/qigong/meridian_qigong_DVD) (about $40) .This one is one of the best routines I've found for loosening the whole body, and you get a lot of bonus information on acupressure which feels awesome.
    * More Mobilizations from Tai chi.
 The 1st video you get in their [1 month Free Trial](https://www.discovertaiji.com/en/register) has some really great ones you won't get elsewhere.
 3. **Mobilize at a certain frequency for them to stay effective** -.
 You need a 20:1 ratio.
 Basically if you are in a static (non moving position) for 20 mins, you need at least 1 minute of mobilization to ward off tension and pain.